KimiaDN/Bank-Marketing/README.md

 # Bank-Marketing
-This is a Neural Network implementation to predict the success of a bank telemarketing
+The purpose of this project is to implement a simple deep-learning model to analyze and predict the satisfaction level of bank customers.